Encoding parameters by measurement: Forgetting can be better in quantum metrology: Introduction

 We focus on the estimation of parameters encoded by a general two-outcome qubit measurement.
 We find strikingly that the OF error yields strictly better precision than the OR error, a behavior that persists even after optimizing over all probes in a large variety of such estimation scenarios.
 More specifically, we establish a necessary criterion under which remembering the measurement outcomes can provide better precision than the outcome-forgotten strategy in estimating any parameter of the encoding measurement.

-We then turn to the simultaneous estimation of multiple parameters and derive a necessary and sufficient criterion in the estimation of two parameters encoded by an arbitrary encoding process using qubit probes, and find when the quantum Fisher information matrix (QFIM), associated with the achievable quantum Cram\'er–Rao bound (QCRB), is invertible.
+We then turn to the simultaneous estimation of multiple parameters and derive a necessary and sufficient criterion in the estimation of multiple parameters encoded by an arbitrary encoding process using qubit probes, and find when the quantum Fisher information matrix (QFIM), associated with the achievable quantum Cram\'er–Rao bound (QCRB), is invertible.
 It has been shown that when any two unitarily-encoded parameters are estimated simultaneously with qubit probes, imposing the achievability of the QCRB constraint always renders the QFIM singular~\cite{Paris2024}, implying that the QCRB ceases to be a valid precision bound in such scenarios.
-Analogously, we find that if assessment of measurement direction is not a part of simultaneous estimation of two parameters, the QFIM associated with the achievable QCRB is always singular in all strategies.
+In particular, in our work, we derive a necessary and sufficient criterion for the invertibility of QFIM associated with an achievable QCRB for arbitrary two-parameter estimation scenarios, where the parameters can be encoded through any encoding process.
+However, this situation changes fundamentally in multiple parameter estimation settings: for any multiparameter encoding scheme involving more than two simultaneously estimated parameters, the QFIM associated with an achievable QCRB is necessarily singular.
+Furthermore, we find that in parameter-encoding schemes implemented through measurement, if assessment of measurement direction is not a part of simultaneous estimation of two parameters, the QFIM associated with the achievable QCRB is always singular in all strategies.
 However, when estimating direction is included in the multiparameter metrology, QFIM singularity is not necessary, irrespective of whether the measurement outcomes are remembered or forgotten.